Furious-mat/mark_survival_ascended/README.md

 For install the game, please download this repository and :

-- Place the games/mark_survival_ascended in your minetest/games
 - Place the worlds/theIsland in your minetest/worlds
+- Place all other files in your minetest/games/mark_survival_ascended